-Datagate Gives Voice to How the Cloud Can Help Differentiate Your Business and Better Connect with Your Customers
+Datagate Gives a Voice to How the Cloud Can Help Differentiate Your Business & Better Connect with Customers

 Carl: Welcome to the Connected Enterprise podcast, where our guests share how they stay connected.
 I'm your host, Carl Lewis from Vision 33, and my guest is Mark Loveys from Datagate.
 Mark, please tell us about yourself, Datagate, and your role there.